garlic0x1/chrome-crawler/README.md

 Crawls URLs from stdin with headless chromium.
 Use `-p` to enable form submission and find injection points for xss.

 # Installation
-Go install is broken for some reason
+Go install from remote source is broken for some reason
 From Source:
 ```
 git clone https://github.com/garlic0x1/chrome-crawler